abuiles/building-your-own-venmo-with-stellar/source/index.html.md

 automatically provision a Stellar account and authorize the account to hold the anchor's asset.

+[NOTE: Confussing.
+Too much new information: "ledger/trustline/trustor" and the code is not self contained as in the previous one.
+Is unclear what the code actually does since there are no expectations what the code should do.
+What's the KYC process in the code?]

+[IDEAS:
+* Change title or make a dummy (user inputs name) to make it relevant.
+* Dumb-down and simplify the language.
+* Make the code self-contained (maybe use previous functions to get lummens and change the trustor.
+And input-output the difference.
+Explain what happened.
+(Clear expectation for the person following the tutorial)
+* Make it Venmo specific.
+This could make this section less abstract and more 'concrete'
+]

+[SUGGESTION: I might be misunderstanding the example)

+When an asset comes to existance in Stellar we say one of the accounts "trusts" the asset.
+This is done by linking the account and asset.
+In the case of our Venmo clone (explain in venmo-concrete terms what we are doing) we need to link the "trustor" and the "issuer".
+This is accomplished through Stellar SDK operations changeTrust, allowTrust (explain what's the difference)
+]

 When a Stellar accounts decides to trust a given asset, they are creating a trustline between the account and the asset.
 Such operation has to be stored in the ledger.
 The code in the right shows a transaction creating a trustline between an `account` and an `asset`.

 ```javascript
 const asset = new StellarSdk.Asset(